x

 Culmination Event

 The program culminates with an event where each fellow presents to an audience of public, private, and social sector leaders, providing them a platform to share their MAP experience.
-The culmination event will occur in Washington, D.C., from July 11, 2023, through July 13, 2023, including travel.
+The culmination event will occur in Denver, Colorado, from July 22, 2025, through July 24, 2025, including travel.

 Frequently Asked Questions